FAQ: Knoxville, Tennessee

 Frequently Asked Questions

 Get quotes first.
 Your electrician may have a preferred charger based on your panel setup, or may flag compatibility issues.
-And since the KUB rebate starts from the installation date — not the purchase date — you have flexibility to buy the charger after you've lined up the installer.
+Since KUB's Time of Use rate enrollment happens after your charger's installed anyway, there's no rush to buy before you've lined up the installer.

 A quote is an estimate of cost.
 For a fixed-price job, ask for a written contract that specifies the scope and price.
 For jobs where variables might change the cost (panel capacity unknown, conduit run uncertain), ask for a detailed estimate with the range and what would trigger a price change.